pip-webui/pip-webui-tasks/README.md

 ###<a name="step_2"></a> Step 2.
 Create build configuration

-Project build configuration shall be defined in **build.conf.js** file located in the project root folder.
+Project build configuration must be defined in **build.conf.js** file located in the project root folder.
 Typical configuration for your project may look like the sample below:

 ```js